Effective dynamics of microorganisms that interact with their own trail

 The asymptotic angular diffusivity, $D_r$, is a function of $\Omega\tau$ that diverges as $\Omega\tau\to2$.
 It is always larger than its microscopic value $D_r^0$, i.e., orientational persistence is reduced by the trail.
 The translational diffusivity, $D$, on the other hand, is always reduced and, in general, depends on the parameters $\Omega\tau$ and $D_r^0\tau$.

-For very strong trail-mediated self-interactions, $\Omega\tau > 2$, a stationary regime is never reached and the trajectory will depend on the initial conditions.
-Although the trail remains irregular and aperiodic, it will contain loops that will trap the microorganism for finite periods of time.
-We can therefore formally identify the behavior of the microorganisms by a vanishing translational diffusion coefficient and a diverging rotational diffusion coefficient.
-The behavior of the system can summarized in a phase diagram as shown in Fig. \ref{fig:phase}.
-The translational diffusivity incurs a finite jump at the transition point.
+For very strong trail-mediated self-interactions, $\Omega\tau > 2$, the initial dynamics quickly confines the particle in a region of size $\lesssim 2R$.
+Here, our assumptions break down and the ensuing dynamics will depend on more microscopic details not resolved in the present model.
+Nevertheless, we can formally identify the behavior of the microorganism by a diverging rotational diffusivity.
+The translational diffusivity incurs a finite jump at the transition point as it is determined by the regular short-time part of $\delta\varphi^2(t)$ below the transition and by unresolved microscopic details above it.
+We note that the no-small-loops condition, which can be written as $\delta\varphi^2(\tau) \sim (\Omega \tau)^2 (D_r^0\tau)^2 < \pi^2$, does not obscure this phase transition, so long as $D_r^0 \tau < 1$.
+The analysis of a more microscopic model is beyond the scope of this contribution.
+The behavior of the system can be summarized in a phase diagram as shown in Fig.~\ref{fig:phase}.
 Our findings are subtly different from the sub-diffusion observed in Ref.~\cite{chepizhko+peruani13} as a result of temporary trapping of bacteria in loops caused by quenched disorder, which is a stationary regime.
-We note that the no-small-loops condition, which can be written as $\delta\varphi^2(\tau) \sim (\Omega \tau)^2 (D_r^0\tau)^2 < \pi^2$, does not obscure this phase transition, so long as $D_r^0 \tau < 1$.